Elijah-Cook-Code/SeamRipper/README.md

 ---------SeamRipperAPI
 once you do that you should be able to run it without doing the above everytime.
 That is up to you!

+SIDE NOTES:
+The delete button on the client measurements page just clears the measurements and resets them to zero which is what I
+intended, it just may throw you off, Im going to change the icon to make that more clear

 # SETUP PROJECT MAIN BRANCH (this is the offline version)
   -You should be able to just download this branch and run it
   -should work

 # trouble shooting: (things to try if you have issues)
 ------delete the old db and repeat the process above
+DB location: (will also print in the output)
+📂 Database Path: C:\Users\Eli\AppData\Local\Packages\com.companyname.seamripper_9zz4h110yvjzm\LocalState\SeamRipper.db

 ## 1. Project Overview